bisterix-studio/parley/docs/latest/reference/parley-settings.md

 ![parley-settings](../../../www/static/docs/reference/parley-settings.png)

+## Stores

-## Action Store Path
+### Action Store Path

-This defines the path to the Action Store resource that is used to store actions.
-The resource extend resource type: `ParleyActionStore`.
+Defines the path to the Action Store resource that is used to store actions.
+The resource extends resource type: `ParleyActionStore`.

 > [warn]: This path must be valid in order for Parley to function properly.